 Subject to the achievement of the appropriate entry requirements, graduates of the programme may progress to an Honours engineering degree programme in Civil or Environmental Engineering.

-Further study opportunities in CIT include direct entry to
+Further study opportunities in MTU Cork include direct entry to

 - Year 3 of Bachelor of Engineering (Honours) in Sustainable Energy Engineering (CR510)

 - Year 4 of Bachelor of Science (Honours) in Construction Management (CR572)

 The Department has an active environmental engineering research unit and additionally offers taught postgraduate opportunities in the environmental engineering discipline

 The first two years of the programme involve foundation studies in theory and fundamental principles.
 Fundamental civil engineering practice studies are undertaken in the areas of Environmental Engineering, Construction, Health and Safety, Materials Technology, Surveying, and Structural Engineering.

 In Year 3 the mandatory modules have a particular focus on Environmental Engineering with skills in Water, Wastewater, Integrated Waste, Transport Planning and Infrastructure Design being developed; engineering practice skills are further developed in the areas of Management and Geotechnical Engineering.
 The theory and fundamental principles studies necessary for the further academic progression of the graduate are also provided.
 The Year 3 Project module (10 credits) affords the student an opportunity to carry out an engineering investigation into a specific topic where he/she can use the knowledge gained during his/her studies.